zinengtang/TVLT/README.md

   <big><b>Zineng Tang, Jaemin Cho, Yixin Nie, Mohit Bansal</b></big>
 </p> -->

 Transformers for Vision-Language (VL) representation learning heavily rely on text-based inputs.
-(Some works use audio channel as auxiliary channels)
+(Some works use audio channel only as auxiliary channel)

 TVLT takes audio and visual inputs for VL representation learning with **minimal modality-specific design** and **without text-specific modules such as tokenization and automatic speech recognition (ASR)**.